Isa1asN/video-sharing-app/readme.md

 # Vidlit - video sharing app

-## Vidlit is an open source web application that allows users to upload, watch, and share videos online.
+## Vidlit is a web application that allows users to upload, watch, and share videos online.
 It is built with React, Node.js, MongoDB, and Firebase

 ## Installation